Updated February 2018

 What can I expect if I attend the RNL SEP forum?

 The answers above only begin to address these frequently asked questions.
-In Boston this December we’ll dig deeper into how to make a strategic enrollment planning process effective for your college or university.
+This April in New Orleans, we’ll dig deeper into how to make a strategic enrollment planning process effective for your college or university.
 Our RNL experts will guide you through the process, balancing instruction on best practices with focused time to apply lessons to preparing for strategic enrollment planning on your campus.
 If you can, bring a team and use the forum as a strategic enrollment planning retreat.
 Past participants who have taken this approach have found themselves re-energized, organized, and prepared to make positive enrollment change happen on their campuses as soon as they return.

 About the author